 With the terribly cold weather sweeping across the country, some of us may need to be wary about frozen pipes.
 If you DO end up with frozen pipes, here are some tips for dealing with them thanks to Terry Overacker Plumbing.
 (They are awesome plumbers, by the way – and they are right around the corner from me!)
 They are sharing what to do if you're already a victim of frozen pipes, or if you're still lucky…. how to prevent frozen pipes.

-If Your Pipes are Already Frozen
+What to Do If Your Pipes Are Already Frozen

 1. Don't leave your pipes frozen and just wait for them to thaw.

 Frozen pipes can expand and crack, which will cause water damage when they thaw.
 Getting them thawed as quickly as possible reduces the chances of breaks.
 Breaks sometimes are in areas that are not exposed or accessible so more repairs have to be done to access the pipes to repair them.

 2. Get heat to them as quickly as possible.

 If there is a cabinet, open the doors.
 Place space heaters in front of area or walls that contain frozen pipes to heat them up so they start thawing.
 Increase the heat in your house.
 Keep faucets open while thawing the pipes.

 How to Prevent Frozen Pipes

 If you're pipes aren't already frozen, DON'T LET YOUR PIPES FREEZE…